 The premise is that Healthier people make a healthier planet, and a healthier planet supports healthier people.
 The programme will tell a new story that engages people who would not normally get involved for climate reasons alone.
 Alongside storytelling and community development activities the project will deliver a catalogue of community-led climate and health initiatives that can work sustainably in Frome.

-Frome Medical Practice will build on their award winning health connector programme, and employ a Green Health Connector who will:
+Building on their award winning health connector programme, Frome Medical Practice have employed Charlotte Carson as their Green Health Connector who will:

 - Educate the GP practice staff and Health Connections team on local climate and health boosting activities